kryzar/Stupid-Serguei-Scripts/README.md

 ## Maydo
 - Find a way to copy the gif to the clipboard ;
-- add options to choose maximum possible width or frame rate.
+- add options to choose maximum possible width or frame rate ;
+- rewrite comments ;
+- make it work with Bash.

 # 2pdf2images